 When to see a doctor

 IBS can sometimes mask more severe health conditions or be a symptom in itself.
-It is important to see your doctor if you present with these symptoms (1):
+It is important to see your doctor if you present with these signs and symptoms (1):

 - Severe weight loss